Hofer-Julian/wedding/content/en/homepage/about.md

 - You being there is the best and biggest gift.
 There is absolutely no need to bring presents or especially <nobr>flowers. 🥰</nobr>

-- After the reception (with drinks) we start the afternoon by enjoying the wedding cake as well as a dessert <nobr>buffet. 🍰</nobr><br/> In the evening, dinner will be served à la carte.
+- After the reception (with drinks) we start the afternoon by enjoying the wedding <nobr>cake. 🍰</nobr><br/> In the evening, dinner will be served à la carte.
 Here, you will be able to choose from a marvelous selection of vegetarian (or vegan) dishes to your <nobr>liking. 🥗</nobr>

 - Drinks will be provided during the reception and can be ordered throughout the whole afternoon/evening.
 It's summer, so make sure to drink <nobr>plenty! 🍹</nobr>